jiabei-yang/CIT/README.md

 * `seed1000.rda`: seeds for generating the data in simulations.
 The first 1000 seeds were used to generate data for the paper.

+* `Appendix/`: Additional code to run simulations in the appendices.

 * `Data/`: data for simulation results.
-  + `main.RData`: data for results in the main manuscript.
+  + `main.RData`: results for the main manuscript.

 * `Results/`: code to generate figures and tables in the paper.
   + `main.R`: Figure 1 and Table 1 in the main manuscript.